 What is the best way to get around Lisbon?
 Walking covers most of the historic centre.
 Trams (Lines 15 and 28), the Metro, and Uber are all useful.
 Avoid hiring a car — Lisbon's old streets are not made for driving and parking is a nightmare.

-Do I need the Lisbon Card?
+Do I need the lisbon city pass?
 If you are visiting 4+ sights and using public transport daily, yes.
 See our Lisbon Card review for a detailed cost analysis.

 What is the best neighbourhood to stay in Lisbon?
 Chiado/Príncipe Real for a balance of elegance, convenience, and atmosphere.
 Alfama for maximum old-city immersion (note: hilly, can be noisy).
 Baixa for central convenience (but touristy).